Zoom app's privacy concerns: Miscreants hack into BARC's COVID-19 conference, post abusive messages

 The hackers took over host controls and posted abusive messages on the participants' chat window.

-In yet another incident that adds heft to the arguments on privacy concerns related to the use of social media platforms, miscreants hacked into BARC's second post-COVID-19 viewership insights conference hosted via popular videoconferencing app ZOOM.
+In yet another incident that adds heft to the arguments over privacy concerns in using social media platforms, miscreants hacked into BARC's second post-COVID-19 viewership insights conference hosted via popular video conferencing app ZOOM.

-The hackers took over host controls and posted abusive messages on the participants' chat window.
-There were over 600 participants in the conference.
+The hackers took over the host control and posted abusive messages on the participants' chat window.
+There were over 600 participants logged in to the conference.

 The miscreants defaced all the slides and played random videos.